pantrypoints/sp/content/en/research/countries/china/xi/chapter-06c.md

 At this stage, China still has problems of regional disparity, urban-rural disparity, and large income gap, which is a problem that is difficult to completely avoid at a specific historical stage but can eventually be solved.
-Eliminating polarization and ultimately achieving common prosperity is the firm commitment of the Communist Party of China to the Chinese people, and it is also the proper meaning of China's realization of socialist modernization.
+Eliminating polarization and ultimately achieving common prosperity is the firm commitment of the CCP to the Chinese people, and it is also the proper meaning of China's realization of socialist modernization.

 3. China's modernization is a modernization based on China's national conditions and independent development